Max Muncy Preview, Player Props: Dodgers vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.17 team ERA that ranks 15th across all league pitching staffs.
+- The Marlins have the 15th-ranked team ERA across all MLB pitching staffs (4.16).

+- Marlins pitchers combine to give up 164 total home runs at a clip of 1.2 per game (to rank 12th in baseball).

 © 2023 Data Skrive.
 All rights reserved.